dub1t0/ubuntu-2204-jdk-7/README.md

-# JDK 7 Installation Script for Ubuntu
+# JDK 7 Installation Script for Ubuntu 22.04

-This shell script automates the installation of Oracle JDK 7 (7U80) on Ubuntu systems.
+This shell script automates the installation of Oracle JDK 7 (version 7U80 build 15) on Ubuntu 22.04 systems.
 It detects the system architecture (32-bit or 64-bit) and downloads the corresponding JDK archive, sets up the Java environment variables, and configures the system alternatives for Java commands.
 The script is designed to simplify the installation process of JDK 7 on newer Ubuntu versions, which is no longer available through standard package managers.